Information on this page:

 '

 We see the process of saving our seas as a succession of steps, each of which challenging our present way of thinking.
 We must recognise that NZ's problems need to be solved with NZ solutions.
 First we need to acknowledge that we have problems that are getting worse at a disastrous rate.
 Then we need to know how these manifest themselves and what the underlying causes are.
 In the process we need to become familiar with the many creatures in our seas, many being unique to our little patch of the world, and what protection they need.
-Finally we may embark on an sustainable ecological solution that may take our country confidently into the 21st century and beyond, a vision that may be the envy of other nations.
+Finally we may embark on a sustainable ecological solution that may take our country confidently into the 21st century and beyond, a vision that may be the envy of other nations.

 The coastal fringe around our country, often no more than 50 metres wide, houses the highest diversity of species, most of which are unique.
 This coastal fringe is under direct threat, from north to south and east to west but more so near large human settlements.
 Overfishing is an obvious problem.
 Less obvious, where humans live, waste water causes major problems.
 Even after complete treatment, it poisons directly and induces severe plankton blooms in the coastal seas.
 Being unable to recycle our wastes adequately, we also seem indifferent to our precious land resources being wasted only to destroy our precious coastal resources.
 Elsewhere the water run-off from farms washes silt and nutrients into the sea, which suffocates all sea creatures.
 This combined effect causes animals and plants to disappear, possibly forever.
-It also makes the sea dirty and unpleasant.
-Ironically we seem to look helplessly at this double destruction: while our precious soils drain into the sea, it also kills our precious sea life, and it erodes our beaches.
+It also makes the sea and rivers dirty and unpleasant.
+Ironically we seem to look helplessly at this triple destruction: while our precious soils drain into the sea, it also kills our precious sea life, and it erodes our beaches.
 What makes the coastal fringe so vulnerable is that for every square metre of it, there are 10,000 to 100,000 square metres of land capable of destroying it.
 We must learn to become more cautious in the way we manage our soils.

 Clearly, saving our seas won't be an easy task.
 But you can still help.

 Simply by doing business with us, you contribute.
-Tell others about us.
+Tell others about

-we've accomplished!
+by what we've accomplished!

-| Services
+Services

 While you're in Leigh, visit SEAFRIENDS Marine Conservation and Education Centre and make your stay unforgettable! |